 See below for the job descriptions and applications for graduate mentors and undergraduate peer mentors.

 The College Success Program for Students with Autism Spectrum Disorders (CSP) employs two to three graduate students to work as CSP Graduate Mentors for the academic year.
-Openings for both male and female Graduate Mentors are available for the 2022-2023 academic year.
+An opening for a Graduate Mentor is available for the 2023-2024 academic year.
 The CSP is designed to support undergraduate students diagnosed with an Autism Spectrum Disorder as they negotiate academic and social life on the St. Davids campus.
 Under the supervision of the CSP Coordinator, CSP Graduate Mentors will live in the residence halls near the CSP students and provide academic support, plan structured programming, encourage social interaction, and offer after-hours support when needed.
 This is a residential position for fall and spring semesters.
 Compensation includes a grant for six (6) credits of graduate tuition for each fall and spring semester and room and board for the same period.
 (Summer housing will be considered on a case by case basis.)
 For more information, contact Sharon Thompson, CSP Coordinator, at email@example.com or 610-341-5837 or Lisa Hemlick, CCAS Director at firstname.lastname@example.org or 610-341-5837.

 Undergraduate Peer Mentor